IMO 2020: Are We Ready?

 Availability of Compliant Fuel

-As discussed above, one of the key concerns of the shipping industry is whether compliant fuel will be readily available.
+As discussed above, one of the key concerns of the shipping industry is whether the compliant fuel will be readily available.
 Insufficient availability could lead to a heightened risk for ships that trade in remote areas.

-Owners and Charterers should consider how best to minimise any disruption to the intended voyage given the need to bunker more regularly or to travel to a further bunkering location to obtain compliant fuel.
+Owners and Charterers should consider how best to minimise any disruption to the intended voyage given to the need to bunker more regularly or to travel to a further bunkering location to obtain compliant fuel.
 This is particularly important in a voyage charter for Owners as the consequences of a deviation not authorised by the contract can be drastic – i.e. Charterers can terminate the charter.
 Therefore, Owners should consider negotiating an expressed clause allowing them to deviate for the purpose of obtaining compliant fuel or for any repairs/maintenance required to the scrubber system.

 Given the possible introduction of a vast range of blended LSFOs, there is also a heightened risk of incidents arising out of bad bunkers.
 Early identification of characteristics of the fuels from suppliers may assist in minimising the scope for dispute.
 In addition, Owners and Charterers should specifically consider: